jottinger/grappaexample/src/docs/article.md

 I'm actually using [Lombok](https://projectlombok.org/) in the project (and the `@Data` annotation) but for the sake of example, imagine that we have the standard boilerplate accessors and mutators for each of those attributes.
 Thus, we can call `setDescription()`, et al, even though we're not showing that code.
 We're also going to have `equals()` and `hashCode()` created (via Lombok), as well as a no-argument constructor and another constructor for all properties.

-In other words, it's a fairly standard Javabean, but we're not showing all the the boilerplate code - and thanks to Lombok, we don't even *need* the boilerplate code.
+In other words, it's a fairly standard Javabean, but we're not showing all of the boilerplate code - and thanks to Lombok, we don't even *need* the boilerplate code.
 Lombok makes it for us.

 > If you do need the code for `equals()`, `hashCode()`, `toString()`, or the mutators, accessors, and constructors shown, you may be reading the wrong tutorial.
 How did you make it this far?

 Before we dig into the parser - which has only one really interesting addition to the things we've seen so far - let's take a look at our test.
 This is the *full* test, so it's longer than some of our code has been.
 The `DrinkOrderParser` will be much longer.

 <pre>public class DrinkOrderParserTest {
-    DrinkOrderParser parser = Grappa.createParser(DrinkOrderParser.class);

     private void testGrammarResult(String corpus, boolean status, DrinkOrder value, Rule rule) {
         ListeningParseRunner&lt;DrinkOrder&gt; runner
                 = new ListeningParseRunner&lt;&gt;(rule);